Juan-Gigabyte/fbcmd4j/README.md

 School project, Facebook client on CMD using java

 # Installation

+Make sure you have java installed on your machine

+install repo using git commands

+go to bin/fbcmd4j and run command

+>> java -jar fbcmd4j.jar

 # Uses
 Obtain your *News Feed* and saves an N amount of posts in a text file.